Nicol Crags

-Nicol Crags is a rock crags rising to about 1,300 m to the south of Arkell Cirque in the Read Mountains, Shackleton Range.
-Photographed from the air by the U.S. Navy, 1967, and surveyed by British Antarctic Survey (BAS), 1968–71.
-In association with the names of geologists grouped in this area, named by the United Kingdom Antarctic Place-Names Committee (UK-APC) in 1971 after William Nicol (1770–1851), Scottish natural philosopher who devised the Nicol prism and the preparation of thin rock sections, thus contributing to the techniques of microscopy.
+Nicol Crags is a rock crags rising to about 1300 m to the south of Arkell Cirque in the Read Mountains, Shackleton Range.
+Photographed from the air by the United States Navy, 1967, and surveyed by British Antarctic Survey (BAS), 1968–71.
+In association with the names of geologists grouped in this area, named by the UK Antarctic Place-Names Committee in 1971 after William Nicol (1770–1851), Scottish natural philosopher who devised the Nicol prism and the preparation of thin rock sections, thus contributing to the techniques of microscopy.